 29. Cleveland Cavilers

 It becomes more and more clear that Kyrie Irving is a star in this league, despite his poor roster and record.
 The reigning Rookie of the Year is averaging 23 points a game, 5 assists and has a PER of 21.1, fifth among point guards this season.
-Irving has also been the hero of the team, showcased on Friday against Charlotte.
-Past Irving, there is a huge drop off in talent, Anderson Varejao remains out with an injury and their next best player is a toss up.
+Irving has also been the hero of the team, Past Irving, there is a huge drop off in talent, Anderson Varejao remains out with an injury and their next best player is a toss up.
 Dion Waiters has had a mediocre rookie campaign and there is still room for improvement for the Syracuse scorer—Waiters does not facilitate enough for a shooting guard who is only averaging 14 points a game.
 The Cavs seem bound to make a deal at the deadline to keep Kyrie Irving content in Ohio before all the losses begin to pile up.

 Last Week: 28